Differentiable Clustering with Perturbed Spanning Forests

 \section{Acknowledgements}

-We thank Jean-Philippe Vert for discussions relating to this work and Simon Legrand for conversations relating to the CLEPS computing cluster.
-We also acknowledge support from the French government under the management of the Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR19-P3IA-0001 (PRAIRIE 3IA Institute), as well as from the European Research Council (grant SEQUOIA 724063), and a monetary \textit{don} from Google Paris.
+We thank Jean-Philippe Vert for discussions relating to this work, Simon Legrand for conversations relating to the CLEPS computing cluster (Cluster pour l’Expérimentation et le Prototypage Scientifique), and Matthieu Blondel for providing references regarding learning via Kirchhoff's theorem.
+We also thank the reviewers and Kyle Heuton, for providing helpful corrections for the camera-ready paper.
+We also acknowledge support from the French government under the management of the Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR19-P3IA-0001 (PRAIRIE 3IA Institute), as well as from the European Research Council (grant SEQUOIA 724063), and a monetary \textit{don} from Google.